chickens5/Grimlock/readme.md

 This project is intentionally local-first.
 Write routes can be gated with `LOCAL_ADMIN_TOKEN`, and observation-specific reads/writes can be tightened with `OBSERVATION_READ_TOKEN` and `OBSERVATION_WRITE_TOKEN`.

-For a private deployment, keep the backend on your own machine or another trusted host, store secrets only in `.env`, and use a MongoDB user with access limited to this app database.
+For a private deployment, keep the backend on your own machine or another trusted host `.env`, and use a MongoDB user with access limited to this app database.